 Select the background image (the sky in this case), from the Picture Tools Format tab select the Crop command, and then used the cropping handle on the right to crop the image to fit the frame we built for the background image with rectangles (it should snap into place with the rectangle on the right).

-For additional help cropping images in PowerPoint, see How to crop an image in PowerPoint.
+For additional help cropping images in PowerPoint, see our guide here.

 Part 3: Adding the PowerPoint animations

 With all the pieces of our slide now set, we can begin adding the PowerPoint animations to our graphic.

 Step #1.
 Add the Fly In animation to move your background

 On the first slide in the presentation, holding the Shift key, select both of the blue rectangles (the frame) and from the Animations tab, select the Fly In animation

 Step #2.
 Add effect options to the Fly In animation